The Three-Body Problem: When Is This Netflix Adaptation Coming To The Streamer?

 Netflix is always in the market for something new and exciting, whether it be a movie or possible series.
 They seem to have landed a big fish with The Three Body Problem, a series that is based on the novel trilogy by Chinese writer Liu Cixin.
 The show is coming sooner than later and we have some idea of how the streamer plans to handle this one.
 Let’s take a look at everything we know about the series.

 So, what exactly is The Three Body Problem and who is Liu Cixin?

 Liu Cixin is a well-known Chinese author with a number of novels on his resume as well as many more works of short fiction.
-He has also won numerous awards for his work on the Remembrance of Earth’s Past trilogy (aka The Three Body Problem trilogy) to include a Hugo Award, a Locus Award, and an Arthur C. Clarke Award.
+He has also won numerous awards for his work on the Remembrance of Earth’s Past trilogy (aka The Three Body Problem trilogy) including a Hugo Award, a Locus Award, and an Arthur C. Clarke Award.
 Cixin is also a nine-time winner of China’s Galaxy Award.

 It is always tricky when studios attempt to turn a novel into a movie or TV series.
-Sometimes they hit but ofttimes they are major failures (Hello, The Dark Tower).
+Sometimes they hit but oftentimes they are major failures (Hello, The Dark Tower).
 Some stories need time to be told, hence the TV series route, and trying to speed them up to fit into a 2-hour feature film many times spells disaster.

 In bringing The Three Body Problem, as well as the possibility of the other two novels, to the small screen, Netflix has the luxury of time.
 The world that Cixin has created is vast, the story layered, so a deep dive is what’s needed for this story.

-The Three Body Problem tells its story in flash-forwards, flashbacks, and present time.
-The basic premise finds Earth waiting for an invasion from its closest star system, which in Cixin’s world consists of three solar-type stars orbiting in an unstable three body system.
+The Three-Body Problem tells its story in flash-forwards, flashbacks, and present time.
+The basic premise finds Earth waiting for an invasion from its closest star system, which in Cixin’s world consists of three solar-type stars orbiting in an unstable three-body system.

-The Three Body Problem story within Cixin’s world is filled with politics, war, love, loss, and some nasty aliens.
+The Three-Body Problem story within Cixin’s world is filled with politics, war, love, loss, and some nasty aliens.
 It is about Earth’s first human contact with alien life and the conflict that arises over the years.
 It is all ripe for an in-depth science fiction TV series.

-Producers, showrunners, and writers, David Benioff and Dan Weiss, are bringing The Three Body Problem to Netflix.
+Producers, showrunners, and writers, David Benioff and Dan Weiss, are bringing The Three-Body Problem to Netflix.
 The duo is best known for the Emmy Award-winning series Game of Thrones.
 Based on their success with the hit series, Benioff and Weiss were able to grab a major deal with the streaming service.
-The Three Body Problem represents their first project that came from that deal.
+The Three-Body Problem represents their first project that came from that deal.

 Game of Thrones opened the door for many.
 It made stars out of numerous actors, shined more light on author George R.R.
 Martin, whose A Song of Ice and Fire novels were the basis of GoT.
 While GoT was a massive hit for HBO, fans felt a major sense of letdown throughout the series’ eighth and final season.